-PLAN CONCERNED ENTITIES TERM Analyse the best communication strategy with the small and medium-sized enterprises a further realize proposed measures MF (3501), European Commission (SRSP), Ministry of Industry and Trade (hereinafter referred to as "MPO"), Ministry of Environment (hereinafter referred to as "MoE"), CzechInvest, University of Economics (hereinafter referred to as "VSE") Q4 2019
+PLAN CONCERNED ENTITIES TERM

+Analyse the best communication strategy with the small and medium-sized enterprises a further realize proposed measures MF (3501), European Commission (SRSP), Ministry of Industry and Trade (hereinafter referred to as " MPO "), Ministry of Environment (hereinafter referred to as "MoE"), CzechInvest, University of Economics (hereinafter Q4 2019

+referred to as "VSE")

-8) Improving the conditions for the functioning of the so-called business angels in the Czech Republic44
+8) Improving the conditions for the functioning of the so-called business angels in the Czech Republic

-The Ministry of Finance published a World Bank's report on business angels in the Czech Republic45 in October 2018.
+The Ministry of Finance published a World Bank's report on business angels in the Czech Republic in October 2018.
 The term "business angel" does not have a Czech equivalent, but it is possible to see terms like, for example, "angel investor", "angel of business", "business angel" or just "angel", but it is best to stick to the internationally understood term the business angel.
 Business angel is a person, often wealthy, and usually experienced in business, who invests part of his personal assets directly (not through funds) into newly established companies with growth potential.
 In addition to capital, they "invest" their managerial experience, skills and contacts as well.
 Experienced business angels also know they may have to wait for return on their investments.
 They can therefore be a good source of "smart and patient" capital.
 Business angels can invest individually or as part of a syndicate to provide more effective access to information and a more rational investment of capital.
 In the syndicate, one business angel usually plays the lead role.
 Business angels play an important role in the economy.
-In many countries, they are the second largest source of external funding in newly founded bussineses after the family and friends.
-They play an increasingly important role in providing venture capital, contributing to economic growth and technological progress.
-It is therefore in the interest of the Czech economy to seek for a highest possible quality environment for these investors.
-Part of this report was a set of recommendations that would be appropriate to implement.
+In many countries, they are the second largest source of external funding in newly founded bussinesse